diantonioandrea/CLIbrary/docs.md

 Every function accepts only a handler which is a dictionary structured as {"option": value}.

 Note that, although every function has a default handler, it is recommended to provide at least some options to achieve a better user experience.

+### Settings

+As of version 1.2.1, CLIbrary has some "global options" to allow even more personalization.
+Available options are:

+1. CLIbrary.style.setting_darkMode, bool: Enables dark mode.

 ### Import CLIbrary